yudhanjaya/yudhanjaya.github.io/_pages/about.md

 ## Nonfiction / academia

-Here’s **[my Google Scholar profile](https://scholar.google.com/citations?user=iWHwBQEAAAAJ&hl=en&oi=ao)**; it contains my academic papers.
+The first port of call would be [**watchdog.team**](https://watchdog.team/), where our longform explains the large systems that keep things running - combining shoe-leather journalism, data science, software engineering, and a lot of shovel work.
+I count these two as my most important contributions to the world.

+The second would be my academic papers.
+Here’s **[my Google Scholar profile](https://scholar.google.com/citations?user=iWHwBQEAAAAJ&hl=en&oi=ao)**.
 I primarily worked on natural language processing (NLP) and machine learning, with a strong focus on low-resource languages like Sinhala and Bengali.
 My research delves into various applications, including sentiment analysis of social media data (specifically Facebook), fake news detection and classification, and the development of language-specific resources such as corpora and sentence embeddings.

 There are tendrils touching upon broader societal implications of AI, such as bias in machine learning, the challenges of moderating hate speech online, and the application of data analytics to understand socio-economic factors like poverty, regional connectivity, and even government operations.
 Underlying this all as a theme is the practical application of these technologies, often in the context of Sri Lanka and the challenges faced here.